 Product was given in exchange for work done to produce this review.

-For those of us that work in a corporate office, the adjustable desk have almost made the standard desk an endangered species and for good reason.
-These adjustable desks, operated by either a motorized or hand cranked system allow users to adjust their sitting/standing posture as well as the position their hands rest in which is extremely beneficial to ergonomics.
+For those of us that work in a corporate office, the adjustable desk has almost made the standard desk an endangered species, and for good reason.
+These adjustable desks, operated by either a motorized or hand-cranked system allow users to adjust their sitting/standing posture as well as the position their hands rest in which is extremely beneficial to ergonomics.
 For those of you that don’t know, “ergonomics” is the study and practice of how best to put the human body into a relaxed position during an activity that focuses on safety and efficiency.
 What does this mean?
-Surprising enough, sitting behind a computer can lead to some serious health issues, the most know being carpal tunnel syndrome.
-This condition causes numbness, tingling and overall discomfort, caused in large part by the same movement being repeated over time.
+Surprisingly enough, sitting behind a computer can lead to some serious health issues, the most know being carpal tunnel syndrome.
+This condition causes numbness, tingling, and overall discomfort, caused in large part by the same movement being repeated over time.

-These desk designed to help your posture and overall experience come at a very steep price of around $2500-3000 for a motorized model.
-That’s more than most high end rigs!
-However their traditional large minimalistic platforms and overall wide leg room make them ideal for streamers or those that just want the ultimate battle station without having to fight existing structures that come with your standard Ikea desk.
-This is where λutonomous comes in with their catalog of ergonomic friendly products that won’t break the bank. λutonomous was kind enough to supply us with one of their larger SmartDesk (70” x 30” XL Classic) with a Walnut surface finish, and even upgraded the motor system to the Business Edition variant which is rated for 300lbs, for those larger than life builds.
+These desks designed to help your posture and overall experience come at a very steep price of around $2500-3000 for a motorized model.
+That’s more than most high-end rigs!
+However, their traditional large minimalistic platforms and overall wide legroom make them ideal for streamers or those that just want the ultimate battle station without having to fight existing structures that come with your standard Ikea desk.
+This is where λutonomous comes in with their catalog of ergonomic-friendly products that won’t break the bank. λutonomous was kind enough to supply us with one of their larger SmartDesk (70” x 30” XL Classic) with a Walnut surface finish, and even upgraded the motor system to the Business Edition variant which is rated for 300lbs, for those larger than life builds.

 I would advise caution during this next step as the motor mounts are very heavy and can blemish the surface of the tabletop if not careful.
 Fasten the support bracket to the motor mount using four machine screws, two on each side.
 This will need to be repeated for the opposite side.